tomkwok/cpp_matrix_classes/README.md

 ![Bar plot of factor of speed up with ETMatrix from benchmark results on AMD A8 Piledriver](plot/benchmark_amd_factor.svg)

+---

 The same benchmark running on Arch Linux on a single thread of an Intel Core i5 processor gives similar results.
-However, more iterations of benchmark are needed to average out the noise as observed in the following graphs generated from the output.
+However, more iterations of benchmark are needed to average out the noise observed in the following graphs generated from the output.

 ![Bar plot of benchmark results on Intel Core i5](plot/benchmark_intel.svg)

 ![Bar plot of factor of speed up with ETMatrix from benchmark results on Intel Core i5](plot/benchmark_intel_factor.svg)

 Note that the expression `msum` evaluated is hardcoded in the benchmark.
 Benchmarking code for investigation of the effect of the length and complexity of the expression on the performance of evaluation is yet to be done.

+### External links

+- A relevant detailed academic study on the memory and computational performance of C++ expression templates is [Expression Templates Revisited: A Performance Analysis of the Current ET Methodology](https://arxiv.org/pdf/1104.1729.pdf).